Jacques Piccard: Family life

 Jacques's father, who had already set altitude records in his balloon, started using the buoyancy technique used in balloons for developing a submersible vehicle, the bathyscaphe.
 Jacques initially started out his career by teaching economics at University of Geneva while continuing to help his father improve the bathyscaphe to demonstrate its potential for operating in deep waters.
 During that period Piccard also completed a diploma at the Graduate Institute of International Studies in Geneva.
 Together, Piccard and his father built three bathyscaphes between 1948 and 1955, which reached record depths of 4,600 feet and 10,000 feet (the last one was bought by the government).
 With this success, the younger Piccard abandoned economics to collaborate with his father on further improving the bathyscaphe and demonstrating its practicality for exploration and research and then they collaborated.

 Jacques's son Bertrand Piccard is continuing his family traditions.
-He commanded the first non-stop balloon flight around the world in March 1999 and the first solar-powered plane flight around the world in December of 2009.
+He commanded the first non-stop balloon flight around the world in March 1999 and the first solar-powered plane flight around the world in December 2009.